Freedom of Information (FOI) and Environmental Information (EIR)

 Requesting information

-FOI requests: must be in writing and must include your name and an address (either postal or email).
+FOI requests: must be in writing and must include your name and an address (either online or postal).

 EIR requests: can be in writing, but may also be submitted verbally.